PrestaShop/example-modules/demoextendsymfonyform/README.md

 ## About

 This module demonstrates:
- * insert a "upload image" input inside the Symfony form managing "Edit a Supplier" page
+ * how to insert an "upload image" input field inside the Symfony form managing "Edit a Supplier" page

  ### Supported PrestaShop versions